• Free UK delivery on orders over £35

 • Your everyday diet

-Some studies have found that magnesium chloride is more bioavailable than magnesium oxide and magnesium sulphate.
-Since your body can absorb magnesium chloride more effectively, BetterYou use a pure form of magnesium known as Zechstein magnesium as a source for our supplements.
+Magnesium’s bioavailability varies from supplement to supplement.
+Studies have found that magnesium chloride is more bioavailable than magnesium oxide and magnesium sulphate.
+Since your body can absorb magnesium chloride more effectively, that's why it's the only format we use across our transdermal magneisum range.

 Calcium absorption varies but on average is around 30% of overall intake.
 This is why the recommended advice is often to take smaller doses of calcium several times a day rather than a single large dose.